 - Teeth sensitive to cold

 Sleep Apnea is a condition characterized by temporary breathing interruptions during sleep.
 The pauses in breathing can occur dozens or even hundreds of times.
+Drops in oxygen or hypopneas also contribute to sleep apnea.
 Snoring is a warning sign that normal breathing is not happening.
-One out of every two Americans snore and it can become more serious as progression leads to obstructive sleep apnea - (a frequent cessation of breathing duringsleep).
+One out of every two Americans snore, and it can become more serious, as progression can lead to obstructive sleep apnea.

 - Alcohol before retiring

 - Sleep posture

 Our phones are answered by either a receptionist or an answering machine.
 If you leave a message, we will return your call.
 We’ll be happy to answer any questions you may have and/or to schedule your appointment.

 3221 Hulen St. Suite B